header

 Introduction

 The time has come for me to give your very first particle, は!
-After this lesson, you can start making your own complete sentences!
+After this lesson, you can start making sentences complete with topics!
 How amazing!!!—alright, alright, I'll calm down.
 Sorry, I shouldn’t have had that extra cup of coffee.

 So, tiny review first.
 Particles are parts of speech in the Japanese language that attach to a word or phrase to signify what role they have in grammar.
 In other words, particles are what we use to "mark" words in a sentence, assigning them a specific part to play.
 Is it describing an action?
 Is it telling us where a verb is taking place?
 Or is it telling us who is doing said verb?
 Particles will be the ones to let you know.